encoredev/encore/docs/deploy/deploying.md

 $ encore app create
 ```

 2. **Integrate with GitHub (Optional)**: If you prefer to use GitHub, you can [integrate your app with GitHub](/docs/how-to/github).
 This way, you can push code to GitHub, which triggers Encore's deployment process.
-This is especially handy for teams as it enables collaborative development, version control and other GitHub functionalities.
+This is especially handy for teams as it enables collaborative development, version control, and other GitHub functionality.

-### Preview Environments

-When you connect your GitHub account and push changes to a pull request, Encore will automatically create a [Preview Environment](/docs/deploy/preview-environments).
-This is a fully functional, isolated environment where you can test your application as it would run in production.
-This environment runs in Encore's free development cloud, giving you an efficient way to validate your changes before they are merged and deployed to the primary environment.

 ## Deploying Your Application